chelooloo/Python_CodeAcademy/README.md

 ### 17. Biodiversity
    : Perform some data analysis on the conservation statuses of these species and investigate if there are any patterns or themes to the types of species that become endangered.

+### 18. Life Expectancy By Country
+   : Investigate a dataset containing information about the average life expectancy in 158 different countries and analyze how a country’s economic success might impact the life expectancy in that area.